Some of Max’s research interests include:

-Prior to coming to McGill University, Max completed his PhD in Information Studies at the Faculty of Information, University of Toronto, focusing on human related factors in knowledge management.
+Prior to coming to McGill University, Max completed his PhD in Information Studies at the Faculty of Information (iSchool), University of Toronto, focusing on human related factors in knowledge management.
 His work examined motivators and inhibitors of organizational knowledge sharing, specifically exploring the influence trust and other social and cognitive factors (e.g. shared language, shared vision, homophily, tie strength, etc.) had on knowledge sharing among knowledge workers.
 Max’s doctoral work was supervised by Professor Chun Wei Choo and Professor Anthony Wensley.

-Max earned his Masters of Information Studies (in Information Systems Analysis and Design) at the University of Toronto (Faculty of Information) and is a Masters and Doctoral graduate of the Knowledge Media Design Institute (KMDI) collaborative program, where he is an associated researcher.
-Max also holds a Bachelors of Science in International Marketing (Minor in Philosophy) from Northern Illinois University’s Business School.
+Max earned his Masters of Information Studies (in Information Systems Analysis and Design) at the University of Toronto (Faculty of Information) and is a Masters and Doctoral graduate of the Knowledge Media Design Institute (KMDI) collaborative program.

 Professionally, Max has worked in a number of business areas including finance (investor relations), marketing, operations, and IT.
 His professional experience includes project management, strategy consulting, operations analysis, business process reengineering, and information systems analysis, architecture, design, and deployment.
 Max has been a participant and manager in projects involving the design, development, and implementation of small and large-scale enterprise information systems and technologies.
 His clients range from start-up companies to top Fortune 100 organizations.

 Max has designed and taught a variety of undergraduate and graduate courses at McGill University and at the University of Toronto since 2004.
 Some common topics in these courses include information architecture, information system analysis and design, knowledge management/knowledge sharing, management theory and strategy, innovation, social and emotional competencies, professional skills, etc.